smoralesss/milestone-1/README.md

 # milestone-1
-milestone 1 for the pwp
+Milestone-1 for the pwp will be incorporate staging or styling the interior of one's home.